 43 members of the Seanad are elected by a restricted electorate of elected individuals.
 This is not prescribed by the Constitution, which leaves the matter to be set by law.

-- Nine members are elected from the Industrial and Commercial panel including banking and finance with at least three from each panel.
+- Nine members are elected from the Industrial and Commercial panels, including banking and finance, with at least three from each panel.

 The returning officer is the clerk of the Seanad.
 A list of candidates nominated for each panel and details of the nominated bodies are sent to each electorate.
 Five ballot papers are sent to each elector.
 The poll takes place by registered post.
 They must be returned together with evidence of identity in a sealed envelope.

-A by-election in a university seat is by a by-election, with a full vote.
+A by-election in a university seat is a by-election with a full vote.